Ishaadhikary/HtmlBasics/README.md

 # HtmlBasics
-This repository contains the HTML assignment-1 prepared for internship assignment in Leapfrog Technology.
+This repository contains the HTML assignment prepared during internship at Leapfrog Technology.

 ----------------------------------------------------------------------------------------